SAT and ACT Comparison: What’s the Difference Between the SAT and the ACT?

 Wilcox said she encourages students to take each test at least once and then retake whichever one they did better on.
 Based on her experience as an admissions counselor, she says that about one-third of students will do better on the ACT, one-third will do better on the SAT, and the remaining third will do about the same on either exam.
 “It is important for students to put their best foot forward when it comes to the college admissions process; exploring which test works best for them can only help students in the long run,” Wilcox noted.

-She also said she wants students to know that it is extremely important that they check with the colleges and universities they are interested in to see what exam they accept (most will accept either the SAT or the ACT) and if the essay portion of the exam is required.
+She also said she wants students to know that it is extremely important that they check with the colleges and universities they are interested in to see if they require an exam, which exam they accept (most will accept either the SAT or the ACT), and if the essay portion of the exam is required.
 “Preparation is key for students when it comes to scheduling and taking these exams,” Wilcox explained.
 “Too often a student waits too long to take one of these exams and is then unable to apply for certain schools or be considered for certain majors.”
 It’s important to confirm test score submission deadlines for the universities you’re interested in applying to—and register for early exam dates—so you don’t miss those deadlines.

 In the end, the best way to prepare for the exams is to take advantage of available SAT practice tests and ACT math and reading practice tests.
 Getting practice with the format and types of questions will help you discover firsthand how the tests are structured and effectively prepare for the exam date.
 Remember, earning yourself the highest score possible can significantly increase your chances of getting accepted into your first choice college!